lslezak/yast-container/README.md

 ### Other Interactions with the System

-It is a question which other interactions with the host system are possible or are not allowed.
+It is a question which other interactions with the host system are possible or not.
 It turned out that even loading kernel modules works with `chroot /mnt modprobe <module>`...

 ### Logging and Locking

-The log is written into `/var/log/YaST2/y2log` in the container, after finishing the container the log is lost.
-That's not good for debugging purposes.
+The YaST log is written into `/var/log/YaST2/y2log` in the container, after finishing the container the log is lost.
+That's not good for debugging problems.

-YaST should redirect the logging into `/mnt`, either by setting the log file or indirectly via a symlink in `/var/log`.
+YaST should redirect the logging into `/mnt`, either by setting the logging target or indirectly via a symlink in `/var/log` in the container.

 A similar problem is with locking.
 E.g libzypp creates `/var/run/zypp.pid` lock file to avoid running multiple instances of the package management at once.
-But that files is created in side the container...
+But that file is currently created inside the container...

 ### Summary